fdb02983rhy/high-live-stream-quailty-clicker/README.md

-# bilibiliLive4K
+# Live4K
-Google extension that help you auto select highest video quality on bilibili live stream platform.
+Google extension that help you auto select highest video quality on bilibili and Huya live stream platform.